ubc-library-rc/intro-git/content/03_sharing.md

 ~~~

 The nickname of our remote repository is "origin" and the default local branch name is "master".
-The `-u` flag tells git to remember the parameters, so that next time we can simply run `git push`
+The `-u` flag tells git to remember these parameters, so that next time we can simply run `git push`
 and Git will know what to do.

 You may be prompted to enter your GitHub username and password to complete the command.

-When we do a `git push`, we will see Git 'pushing' changes upstream to GitHub.
-Because our file is very small, this
-won't take long but if we had made a lot of changes or were adding a very large repository, we might have to wait a
+When we do a `git push` we will see Git "pushing" changes to the specified remote repository - in this case, on GitHub.
+Because our file is small this happens instantly, but it may take longer if you made many changes or are adding a very large repository.
+The `git status` command will indicate the status after "pushing" is complete.

-little longer.
-We can check where we're at with `git status`.
+Input
+{: .label .label-green }
 ~~~
 $ git status
 ~~~

+Output
+{: .label .label-yellow }
 ~~~
 On branch master
 Your branch is up-to-date with 'origin/master'.